andrewchambers/bupstash/doc/man/bupstash-list.1.md

 and then decrypted on the client side to run a query.
 The file containing the synced and encrypted metadata is called the query cache.

-The path to the put-cache file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_QUERY_CACHE`, `$XDG_CACHE_HOME/.cache/bupstash/bupstash.qcache` or `$HOME/.cache/bupstash/bupstash.qcache`.
+The path to the query-cache file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_QUERY_CACHE`, `$XDG_CACHE_HOME/.cache/bupstash/bupstash.qcache` or `$HOME/.cache/bupstash/bupstash.qcache`.